Ernst Ludwig Kirchner: Davos, 1917-1938

 Kirchner continued to work through 1919 and 1920 as his health also rapidly improved.

 His reputation grew with several exhibitions in Germany and Switzerland in 1920.
 He was provided with many subjects to paint as he came to know the farmers of the area, who were amazed by Kirchner's gramophone.
 Kirchner wrote of the people of Davos: "The people who live here are proud.
 The hard work, which is done with great love, the way they treat animals (you very seldom see an animal being mishandled) entitle them to be proud.
 In most cases, work here has reached the ideal standard of being done with love.
 You can see it in the movements of their hands.
 And that, in turn, ennobles the facial expression and imbues all personal contacts with a great delicacy.
 This is a country in which democracy has become reality.
 Here a man's word still counts, and you need have no fears about sleeping with your doors open.
 I am so happy to be allowed to be here, and through hard work I should like to thank the people for the kindness they have shown me".
 Kirchner began writing critiques of his own art under the pseudonym of Louis de Marsalle in order to control public opinion of him and free himself of dependence upon the art critics of the day.

 In 1921, there was a major display of Kirchner's work in Berlin and the reviews were favourable.
 Kirchner's father died on 14 February.
-Kirchner visited Zurich at the beginning of May and met the dancer, Nina Hard, whom he invited back to Frauenkirch despite Erna's objections.
-Nina Hard would become an important model for Kirchner and would be featured in many of his works.
-Kirchner began creating designs for carpets which were then woven by Lise Gujer.
+Kirchner visited Zurich at the beginning of May and met the Nina Hard, whom he invited back to Frauenkirch despite Erna's objections.
+Dancer Nina Hard would become an important model for Kirchner and would be featured in many of his works.
+Kirchner began creating designs for carpets which were then woven by weaver Lise Gujer.